freenas/freenas-docs/userguide/freenas_jails.rst

    system-level virtualization.
 Consider it as another independent instance of FreeBSD running on the same hardware, without all of the overhead usually associated with virtualization.
-The jail will install the FreeBSD software management utilities so that you can compile FreeBSD ports and install FreeBSD packages from the command line of the jail.
+The jail will install the FreeBSD software management utilities so FreeBSD ports can be compiled and FreeBSD packages can be installed from the command line of the jail.

 #.
 A Virtualbox template is also provided.
-This template will install
+This template installs
    an instance of
    `phpVirtualBox <http://sourceforge.net/projects/phpvirtualbox/>`_,
-   which provides a web-based front-end to
+   a web-based front-end to
    `VirtualBox <https://www.virtualbox.org/>`_
    This can then be used to install any operating system and to use the software management tools provided by that operating system.